 CSC 327 Database Management Systems (3 hrs.)
 This course is designed to enable the student to translate the information needs of an organization into effective conceptual and logical models easily implemented in any relational database system.
 This course utilizes a project-centered approach focusing on teamwork, real-world examples, and in-class exercises allowing the student to immediately apply the knowledge gained.
 Offered in the fall.
-Prerequisites: ITY 177 and CSC 201.
+Prerequisites: ITY 177 and CSC 178 and concurrent enrollment in ITY 351.

 CSC 350 Systems Analysis and Design (3 hrs.)
 The course presents an overview of the systems development life cycle, software engineering, and techniques used to plan and document information technology systems.
 The Analysis & Design phases of systems development are emphasized.
 This course utilizes a project-centered approach focusing on teamwork, real-world examples, and in-class exercises allowing the student to immediately apply the knowledge gained.
 Offered every fall.
-Prerequisites: CSC 104, ITY 177, and CSC 201.
+Prerequisites: CSC 104, ITY 177, and CSC and concurrent enrollment in ITY 351.